SFML/imgui-sfml/README.md

 - Download [ImGui](https://github.com/ocornut/imgui)
 - Add ImGui folder to your include directories
 - Add `imgui.cpp` and `imgui_render.cpp` to your build/project
-- Copy the contents of `imconfig-SFML.h` to your `imconfig.h` file.
+- Copy the contents of `imconfig-SFML.h` to your `imconfig.h` file. (to be able to cast ImVec2 to sf::Vector2f and vice versa)
 - Add a folder which contains `imgui-SFML.h` to your include directories
 - Add `imgui-SFML.cpp` to your build/project